mytory/mytory-markdown/readme.md

 ### 1.3.4 ###

-Enable cURL redirection.
+Fixed it does not work.
+Enabled cURL redirection.
 Thanks to [WickedSik](https://github.com/WickedSik).

 ### 1.3.3 ###